davegreenwood/multi-video-trim/README.md

 Developed for a particular purpose, but fundamentally should be useful for trimming and aligning multiple videos that have been shot gen-locked with sync sound.

-Note: the FFMPEG comand uses a rotate - adjust to taste!
+Note: the FFMPEG command uses a rotate - adjust to taste!

 ## Install